Second Session, 43rd Parliament

 Andrew has worked since 1998 as an addiction, alcohol and drug intervention advocate, bringing more than 25 years of front-line experience to this important work.
 For 21 years, he was contracted with the Ministry of Children and Family Development in Vancouver, where he helped to operate group and foster homes supporting more than 900 placements.

 Drew has become well known for speaking candidly about addiction, mental health and homelessness in British Columbia.
-He has also helped shine the light on the work of the police, firefighters and paramedics, while drawing greater public attention to the challenges facing vulnerable people and the communities around them.
+He has also helped shine a light on the work of the police, firefighters and paramedics, while drawing greater public attention to the challenges facing vulnerable people and the communities around them.
 He brings valuable front-line insight, deep experience and a strong commitment to public awareness.

 Please join me in extending Andrew a warm welcome to this House.

 Paul Choi: I’m very excited to welcome my friends from MOSAIC today, if I can get them to stand up for me.
 MOSAIC is actually celebrating its 50th anniversary.
-It’s exactly today, 50 years ago, when MOSAIC started.
-So I’m really honoured to have them here today in the chamber.
+It’s exactly today, 50 years ago, when MOSAIC started, so I’m really honoured to have them here today in the chamber.

 We know that MOSAIC is doing fabulous work to support our community and help newcomers to our lovely British Columbia settle in and get integrated.